Public health is on the menu.

-There are over 400 food service establishments in the NDDH service area!
+There are nearly 400 food service establishments in the NDDH service area!
 Food services establishment inspections are conducted one to four times a year, based on classification categories set forth by the State of Connecticut.
 All food service establishments are permitted annually.

 For Food Service Establishment Owners:

 Connecticut Public Health Code Update: Adopting the FDA Model Food Code and What it Means to Food Establishments